Topics Map > Majors and Degrees

-Requirements and Process for Academic Programs with Non-Pooled Tuition
+Requirements and Processes for Academic Programs with Non-Pooled/131 Tuition Status

-UW-Madison Requirements and Process for Academic Programs with Non-Pooled Tuition
+UW-Madison Requirements and Process for Academic Programs with Non-Pooled/131 Status

 Post-baccalaureate programs (this includes capstone certificates as well as graduate-level majors or named options) that meet certain criteria may be allowed to have paid tuition returned to the program.
 For programs that meet these criteria and are willing to operate under different rules, paid tuition for their program will be made directly available to the program through a Fund 131 account to cover expenses and allow for program reinvestment.

-These programs differ from the standard model for programs supported through traditional/101 funding; in the standard model and all paid tuition is pooled centrally and allocated to school/colleges and administrative units to support the academic and instructional infrastructure.
-The rules associated with non-pooled tuition programs are designed to protect the tuition pool and support program success.
+These programs differ from the standard model for programs supported through traditional/101 funding; in the standard model, all paid tuition is pooled centrally and allocated to school/colleges and administrative units to support the academic and instructional infrastructure.
+The rules associated with non-pooled/131 tuition programs are designed to protect the tuition pool and support program success.

-The UW-Madison Requirements and Process for Academic Programs with Non-Pooled Tuition outlines the planning considerations and criteria for non-pooled
+The UW-Madison Requirements and Processes for Academic Programs with Non-Pooled/131 Tuition outlines the planning considerations and criteria for non-pooled

 tuition programs, in addition to requirements for regular academic